DavidCPorter/janus-framework/README.md

 ## Design Overview

-JANUS provides a management plane and control program for building, deploying, and executing a benchmarking experiment.
+JANUS provides a management plane and control program for building, deploying, and executing an evaluation experiment.
 The MGMT Plane prepares the orchestration of various deployments.
 Control program generates execution graphs and orchestrates the experiment.

 ![fig_1](./utils/img/janus_architecture.png)